cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::{figure} https://upload.wikimedia.org/wikipedia/commons/8/8f/Geodetic_coordinates.svg
-Exaggerated representation of an ellipsoid and the <wiki:vertical_deflection>.
+Representation of an ellipsoid and the <wiki:vertical_deflection>.
 :::